Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: The quantum BV master action

-The conventional formulation of the perturbative string theory computes the $g$ loop contribution to the scattering amplitude of $n$ closed string states by integrating the string measure $\Omega^{(g,n)}_{6g-6+2n}$ over $\mathcal{M}_{g,n}$, the moduli space of genus $g$ Riemann surfaces with $n$ punctures.
+{\underline{\bf String field theory interaction vertices}}: The conventional formulation of the perturbative string theory computes the $g$ loop contribution to the scattering amplitude of $n$ closed string states by integrating the string measure $\Omega^{(g,n)}_{6g-6+2n}$ over $\mathcal{M}_{g,n}$, the moduli space of genus $g$ Riemann surfaces with $n$ punctures.
 The basic intuition behind closed string field theory is that perturbative expansion of any amplitude in the closed string theory can be constructed by joining the elementary interaction vertices in string field theory and the propagators using the usual Feynman rules, just like in any quantum field theory.
-Therefore, we need to construct the propagators and the elementary interaction vertices for string field theory.

-We identify the integration of the string measure over a set of cylinders as the string propagator.
-Therefore, it is natural to {\it identify the integration of the string measure over the region inside the moduli space $\mathcal{M}_{g,n}$ in which one can not find any Riemann surface having regions that can be identified with the cylinders used for constructing the string propagator as the $g$ loop elementary interaction vertex with $n$ external string states}.
+One identify the integration of the string measure over a set of cylinders as the string propagator.
+Then it is natural to {\it identify the integration of the string measure over the region inside the moduli space $\mathcal{M}_{g,n}$ in which one can not find any Riemann surface having regions that can be identified with the cylinders used for constructing the string propagator as the $g$ loop elementary interaction vertex with $n$ external string states}.
 Let us denote this region inside the moduli space $\mathcal{M}_{g,n}$ as $\mathcal{V}_{g,n}$.
 Hence, the $g$-loop elementary interaction vertex $\{\Psi_1,\cdots,\Psi_n\}_{g}$ for $n$ closed string fields can be defined as the integral of the off-shell string measure $ \Omega^{(g,n)}_{6g-6+2n}\left(|\Psi_1\rangle,\cdots,|\Psi_n\rangle\right)$ over the string vertex $\mathcal{V}_{g,n}$:

 where $\Psi_1,\cdots,\Psi_n$ denotes the off-shell closed string states $|\Psi_1\rangle,\cdots,|\Psi_n\rangle$.